DawnPaladin/blog/_posts/2021-08-18-Hardened-password-vault.md

 ### Starting from scratch

 If you don't have all your passwords saved anywhere, you just have to create an empty database.
 Click "Create new database" and click Continue twice.

-Now it's time to choose a master password for your vault.
-I recommend picking a favorite song lyric.
-[You don't need letters and numbers or any of that, just four to five words.](https://xkcd.com/936/) ("Passphrase" is perhaps a better term than "password", but old habits die hard.)
-Make sure it's something you'll remember; this password is the only way into your password vault--there is no backdoor and no recovery process.
-I recommend that you write it down and keep it somewhere safe--a place where someone wouldn't get the password if they physically stole your computer.
-Then click Done.
+Your vault needs a master password; if there's a song lyric that often gets stuck in your head, that would be a good choice.
+I **don't** recommend putting letters and numbers in it; they make it harder to remember and harder to type, and if the password is at least four words long, [you don't need the extra security](https://xkcd.com/936/).
+The main thing is that you must be able to remember it--if you forget this password, there is no password reset, so your password vault is lost.
+You will need to type in this password to unlock your password vault whenever you restart your computer, so don't make it excessively long.
+You should write this password down and keep it somewhere separate from your computer so a computer thief isn't likely to get it.

 Next KeePass will ask where to store your password database.
 This is up to you; I'm going to create a new folder called Sync to hold files I want to sync between computers.
 I'm naming my vault "Passwords.kdbx".